-4.2-5 Every applicant shall provide a complete Application for Appointment including all requested documentation.
-(See Medical Staff Appointment Process 21.2 in-Medical Staff Appointment Process, A Supplemental Attachment to the Southern Humboldt Community Healthcare District Medical Staff Rules & Regulations for further details, including but not limited to Article 1.)
+4.7.5 Every applicant shall provide a complete Application for Appointment including all requested documentation.
+(See Medical Staff Appointment Process, A Supplemental Attachment to the Southern Humboldt Community Healthcare District Medical Staff Rules & Regulations for further details, including but not limited to Article 1.)
 An application which is incomplete in any manner or form will not be forwarded to the Medical Staff for review and is not entitled to the procedural rights of appeal as set forth in the Fair Hearing Process.

-4.3 NONDISCRIMINATION
+4.8 NONDISCRIMINATION

-Membership to on the Medical or AHP Sstaffs or AHP Staff or Clinical pPrivileges shall not be denied on the basis of sex, race, age, creed, religion, color, national origin, or any physical or mental impairment if, after any necessary reasonable accommodation, the applicant is able to comply with the Bylaws, Rules & Regulations and sSupplemental aAttachments of the Medical Staff and District Bylaws.
+Membership to Medical Staff or AHP Staff or privileges shall not be denied on the basis of sex, race, age, creed, religion, color, national origin, or any physical or mental impairment if, after any necessary reasonable accommodation, the applicant is able to comply with the Bylaws and supplemental attachments of the Medical Staff and District Bylaws.

-4.4 BASIC RESPONSIBILITIES
+4.9 BASIC RSPONSIBILITY

-Each practitioner exercising clinical privileges and all members of the Medical and AHP staffs shall continuously meet all of the following basic responsibilities:
+Each practitioner exercising clinical privileges and all members shall continuously meet all of the following basic responsibilities:

-- 4.4-1 Provide patients with care at or exceeding the generally recognized professional level of quality and endeavor to provide cost-effective, non-futile medical care.\ - 4.4-2 Retain responsibility, within the practitioner's area of professional competence, for the continuous care and supervision of each District patient to which the practitioner is providing services.
+- 4.9.1 Provide patients with care at or exceeding the generally recognized professional level of quality and endeavor to provide cost-effective, non-futile medical care. - 4.9.2 Retain responsibility, within the practitioner's area of professional competence, for the continuous care and supervision of each District patient to which the practitioner is providing services.
 If there is an interruption in the care provided by a practitioner, the practitioner must arrange for a suitable replacement that can 1) assure continuous care of the patient, 2) holds unrestricted similar clinical privileges and 3) has agreed to provide backup coverage for the practitioner's patients.
-This includes assuring there is coverage for any AHP Staff under the member/s supervision. - 4.4-3 Abide by 1) all applicable laws and regulations of governmental agencies and 2.) comply with applicable CMS and state standards, the Medical Staff Bylaws.
-Rules and Regulations, as well as-and sSupplemental aAttachments and all other reasonable and lawful policies and/or standards.-policies, rules and regulations-of the Medical Staff, District.
-This includes timely providing information, including that required for reappointment to the Medical Staff. - 4.4-4 Regularly participate, cooperate and support the Medical Staff and District in activities intended to provide, monitor and improve patient care.
+This includes assuring there is coverage for any AHP Staff under the member's supervision. - 4.9.3 Abide by 1) all applicable laws and regulations of governmental agencies and 2) comply with applicable CMS and state standards, the Medical Staff Bylaws, Rules and Regulations, as well as Supplemental Attachments and all other reasonable and lawful policies and/or standards of the Medical Staff/District.
+This includes timely providing information, including that required for reappointment to the Medical Staff. - 4.9.4 Regularly participate, cooperate and support the Medical Staff and District in activities intended to provide, monitor and improve patient care.
 Such activities include but are not limited to: emergency service, on-call responsibilities, backup functions, evaluation, measurement, assessment, peer review, Ongoing Professional Practice Evaluation (OPPE), Focused Professional Practice Evaluation (FPPE), proctoring, new provider orientation, infection control compliance, communicable disease screening and procedures, immunization requirements, utilization management, and pharmacy and therapeutics utilization and other activities as may be required by the Medical Staff from time to time.